coumbole/rekrybot/README.md

 # Rekrybot

-Uses Pymailscanner to read in an mbox-file of recruitment messages and compiles an almost-ready weekly compilation message of recruitment ads for Athene recruitment mailing list.
+Uses Mailscanner library to read recruitment messages from an IMAP mailbox and compiles an almost-ready weekly compilation message of recruitment ads for Athene recruitment mailing list.